-How precarious our personal lives are right now amidst the current goings on of our economy.
-It is in times like this that we as an agency are even more obliged to look to the future of our community.
+How precarious our personal lives can be amidst the current affairs of our communities and the world.
+It is times like this that we, as a human service agency, are even more obliged to look to the future of our communities.

-I invite you to become involved by learning more and by choosing an opportunity or commitment from our Giving Tree.
-Volunteer with the children and families, donate a basic needs item, host a fundraising event or sign up to make a monthly financial gift.
-With your assistance, we will continue to help others turn over a new leaf.
+I invite you to become involved by learning more and by choosing an opportunity to help.
+Volunteer with the children and families, donate basic needs items, host a fundraising event or sign up to make a monthly financial gift.
+The impact you make will be felt by many.
+With your assistance, we continue to help others turn over a new leaf.

 With sincere gratitude,